David Bruce Smith: Grateful American Book Prize

 2021's Grateful American Book Prize was given virtually to Alan Gratz for Ground Zero: A Novel of 9/11, while "Honorable Mentions" went to Chris Stevenson's The Cannon of Courage: Gabriel Cooper & the Noble Train of Artillery, and Michaela MacColl's View From Pagoda Hill.

 2022's Grateful American Book Prize was presented at the Perry Belmont House, in Washington DC, to Michelle Coles for her debut novel, Black Was the Ink, while "Honorable Mentions" went to Gail Jarrow for Ambushed!
 The Assassination Plot Against President Garfield, and Tonya Bolden for Speak Up!
 Speak Out!: The Extraordinary Life of Fighting Shirley Chisholm.

+2023's Grateful American Book Award was presented at Washington DC's Warner Theater to Lynn Ng Quezon for her debut novel, "Mattie and the Machine," while Honorable Mentions went to Sheila Turnage for her mystery, "Island of Spies," and Sara Latta's biography, "I Could Not Do Otherwise: The Remarkable Life of Dr. Mary Edwards Walker."

+2024's Grateful American Book Prize was presented at Washington DC's Renwick Gallery to Stuart H. Brody for his novel, "Humphrey and Me."
+Honorable Mentions went to Lea Lyon for "The Double V Campaign: African Americans Fighting for Freedom at Home and Abroad," and to Lindsey Fitzharris and Adrian Teal's "Plague-Busters!: Medicine's Battles with History's Deadliest Diseases."

+2025’s Grateful American Book Prize was presented to Laurie Halse Anderson for her historical novel, "Rebellion 1776 " at The St. Regis Hotel in Washington, DC.
+Honorable Mention recipients were Rebecca Brenner Graham for "Dear Miss Perkins: A Story of Frances Perkins’s Efforts to Aid Refugees from Nazi Germany," and Debbie Levy for "A Dangerous Idea: The Scopes Trial, the Original Fight over Science in Schools."

 Grateful American Book Series

 The book series concentrates on historical couples that were—in actuality—an equal partnership.
-The first is Abigail & John (Adams), published in August, 2019.
+The first is Abigail & John (Adams), published in August 2019.

 Philanthropy

 Smith established a scholarship fund for undergraduate students at George Washington University.

-In 2009 he helped to establish "Jewish Literature Live" at George Washington University.
+In 2009, he helped to establish "Jewish Literature Live" at George Washington University.
 The course on contemporary Jewish American works of literature allows students to study and interact with prominent Jewish American authors.
 Renowned writer and George Washington University professor Faye Moskowitz taught the course.